CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Introduction

 Recently, LLMs have demonstrated the ability to handle more complex NLP tasks such as summarization generation and role-playing through zero-shot transfer without the need for dedicated task-specific training \cite{brown2020,song2023llm}, attracting significant attention from both academia and industry.
 Given the strong capabilities of LLMs in semantic understanding and text generation, they can effectively address challenges faced by small models of style transfer, such as the lack of parallel data and low transfer accuracy.
-Recent studies have made significant headway in text style transfer leveraging LLMs.
-Lai et al. \cite{lai2023} employ ChatGPT to evaluate the transfer accuracy and content preservation of various text style transfer models.
-Shanahan \cite{shanahan2023role} and Wang \cite{wang2023rolellm} explore role-play text generation in conversational agents using LLMs.
-However, designating unfamiliar authors may trigger hallucinatory issues in LLMs.
-In addition, considering the diversity and complexity of Chinese, including idioms, rhetorical devices, directly reading articles with LLMs not only consumes more tokens, affecting inference speed, but also results in insufficient understanding of the article's style when only reading partial fragments.
-Furthermore, these approaches also lack guidance and interpretability.
+Currently, several studies have made significant headway in text style transfer leveraging LLMs.
+Lai et al. \cite{lai2023} employ ChatGPT as a multidimensional evaluator, assessing the style strength, content preservation, and fluency of text generated by various small-scale text style transfer models.
+Shanahan \cite{shanahan2023role} and Wang et al. \cite{wang2023rolellm} investigate the use of LLMs for role-playing in conversational agents, where models like ChatGPT are tasked with generating text or dialogue in a specific role's style.
+A significant limitation of these methods is their difficulty in accurately mimicking the writing style of relatively unknown authors or anonymous works, often resulting in comprehension challenges and potential hallucinatory issues.
+In addition, the diverse and intricate expression methods in Chinese, such as idioms, rhetorical devices, and literary styles, pose significant challenges.
+Directly inputting works from a specified author into LLMs not only consumes more tokens, affecting inference speed, but also can lead to insufficient understanding of the author’s writing style if only text segments are input.
+Moreover, this approach often lacks interpretability and guidance, making it difficult to capture the rich and diverse expressions inherent in Chinese article styles.
+Without clear insights into how stylistic features are identified and transferred, the outputs risk deviating from the intended style, underscoring the need for more nuanced methods that ensure fidelity while enhancing understanding of the transformation process.